Punjab Women's League

-The Punjab Women's League, also known as JCT Punjab Women's League, is the top division of women's football league in the Indian state of Punjab.
+The Punjab Women's League (also known as the JCT Punjab Women's League for sponsorship reasons) is the top division of women's football league in the Indian state of Punjab.
 The league is organised by the Punjab Football Association (PFA), the official football governing body of the state.
 The first edition was held in 2018.

 Venue

 The matches are held at GNDU Sports Complex, CRPF Sports Complex and Khalsa College Ground.

 Clubs

-2021–22 season
+2025–26 season

-The teams participating in the 2021–22 season:
+The teams participating in the 2025–26 season: